 You will find that citrus zest is also useful for a variety of other foods and give the dish a pop of flavor.
 If you have extra zest, put it to good use with these ideas:

 - Add dried zest to your poultry marinades.
-Orange is fantastic with duck, and lemon-rosemary chicken is a quick and easy meal.
+Orange is fantastic with duck and lemon-rosemary chicken is a quick and easy meal.